Exam Malpractice: “The Greatest Problem We Have Is Not Candidates But Their Parents” – JAMB — Nigeria Today

 The act, he said, has continued to give the board a second view of what transpires outside its domain, through which it is able to monitor the illegal operations.

-The post Exam Malpractice: “The Greatest Problem We Have Is Not Candidates But Their Parents” – JAMB appeared first on 360Nobs.com.
+The post Exam Malpractice: “The Greatest Problem We Have Is Not Candidates But Their Parents” – JAMB appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share